lmcmicu/openquantumreality.org/README.md

 2. Transfer any images or other required resources (PDF files, videos, etc.) to the `/var/www/openquantumreality.org/html/resources/` directory on the web server.

-3. On the web server, navigate to the `/var/www/openquantumreality.org` directory, update the source code using `git pull`, run `make test`, and finally recompile the `html/` code using `make` (or `make -B`).
+3. On the web server, navigate to the `/var/www/openquantumreality.org` directory, update the source code using `git pull`, run `make test`, and finally recompile the `html/` code using `make -B`.
 If all goes well, this will look like (the specific output will be different depending on the specific changes but the output should look something like) this.
 <pre>
 <b>(mike@sudarshan ~)$ cd /var/www/openquantumreality.org</b>
 <b>(mike@sudarshan &lt;main&gt; openquantumreality.org)$ git pull</b>